Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 6. Drag area: Drag the variable to the inspector of the transition whose "transition type" is set to "variable" and add the variable expression.
 Only then can the variable work in HFSM.

-    > NOTEï¼?
+    > NOTE :
     >
-    > â€?
-If the variable name is illegal, the variable cannot be added as a variable expression.
+    > â€‹		If the variable name is illegal, the variable cannot be added as a variable expression.

 ### Right click Popup Menu

-â€?Press the right mouse button in the editing interface to pop up.
+â€‹		Press the right mouse button in the editing interface to pop up.

 ![](DOCUMENT.assets/right_popup.png)